kubeshop/testkube-docs/docs/articles/resource-access-management.md

 ## Environment Access

-To have access to resources in a Testkube Environment, organisation Members and Teams _must_ be added to an Environment with a specific role - [Read More](/testkube-pro/articles/environment-management#environment-members).
+To have access to resources in a Testkube Environment, organization Members and Teams _must_ be added to an Environment with a specific role - [Read More](/testkube-pro/articles/environment-management#environment-members).
 The given role applies to all Resources in that Environment.